Godofbrowser/react-image-library-app/README.md

 - Add related images section to the single-image page
 - Add other images by user to the single-image page
 - Add a download button single-image page
+- Asides backend validation and response for rating, add visual feedback on frontend when user has submited rating

 ## Todo